juliangut/slim-routing/README.md

 ```

 * `name`, optional, route name so it can be referenced in Slim
-* `pattern`, optional, route path pattern (defaults to '/')
+* `pattern`, optional, path pattern (defaults to '/')
 * `methods`, optional, list of accepted HTTP route methods.
-"ANY" is a special method that transforms to [GET, POST, PUT, PATCH, DELETE], if ANY is used no other method is allowed (defaults to GET)
+"ANY" is a special method that transforms to `[GET, POST, PUT, PATCH, DELETE]`, if ANY is used no other method is allowed in the list (defaults to GET)
 * `placeholders`, optional, array of regex/alias for path placeholders
 * `middleware`, optional, array of middleware to be added to the route
 * `priority`, optional, integer for ordering route registration.
 The order is global among all loaded routes.
 Negative routes get loaded first (defaults to 0)